Soqqa-Department/portfolio/src/content/projects/kocha/index.md

 ## Check [website](https://kocha-lang.uz/);

 I will write about it in several days/weeks.
-For now, try Kocha Lan :)
+For now, try Kocha Lang :)